People's Party for Freedom and Democracy: Ideology and policies

 The VVD describes itself as a party founded on a liberal philosophy.
-Traditionally, the party is the most ardent supporter of 'free markets' of all Dutch political parties, promoting political, economic liberalism, classical liberalism, cultural liberalism.
+Traditionally, the party is the most ardent supporter of 'free markets' of all Dutch political parties, promoting political, economic liberalism, classical liberalism, and cultural liberalism.
 In contrast to this, it has helped build the welfare state since 1945.
 After 1971, the party became more populist, although some conservative liberal elements remain.

 Liberal Manifesto

 The principles of the People's Party for Freedom and Democracy were outlined in the "Liberal Manifesto" (Liberaal Manifest) and latterly the election programmes.
 The Liberal Manifesto was a general outlook on the direction of the party would like to mirror itself and is an extension of the party's foundational principles.
 The election programmes are more oriented to practical politics, for example, winning the elections on-the-day and by any means possible.
 The last Liberal Manifesto of the VVD was published in September 2005.
 It developed a broad outline around the themes of democracy, security, freedom and citizenship, along with a vision of the future of party's internal structure.
 Below some of the points from the Manifesto are presented: